Encephalitis: Prevention

 Vaccination is available against tick-borne and Japanese encephalitis and should be considered for at-risk individuals.
-Post-infectious encephalomyelitis complicating smallpox vaccination is avoidable, for all intents and purposes, as smallpox is nearly eradicated.
-Contraindication to Pertussis immunization should be observed in patients with encephalitis.
+Post-infectious encephalomyelitis complicating smallpox vaccination – which is a rare side effect – is avoidable, for all intents and purposes, as smallpox is nearly eradicated.
+Contraindication to pertussis immunization should be observed in patients with encephalitis.

 Treatment

 An ideal drug to treat brain infection should be small, moderately lipophilic at pH of 7.4, low level of plasma protein binding, volume of distribution of litre per kg, does not have strong affinity towards binding with P-glycoprotein, or other efflux pumps on the surface of the blood–brain barrier.
 Some drugs such as isoniazid, pyrazinamide, linezolid, metronidazole, fluconazole, and some fluoroquinolones have good penetration of the blood brain barrier.
 Treatment (which is based on supportive care) is as follows: